vguleaev/cursor-todo-prompt-kit/README.md

 This is a simple **Cursor Prompt Library** for managing tasks in a single `TODO.md` file.

-`TODO.md` contains collection of "Jira-like" task items for your AI Agents in Cursor.
+`TODO.md` contains collection of "Jira-like" task items for AI Agents in Cursor.

 This kit adds a small set of Cursor commands and rules that allow you to manage a "TODO.md" file.